obonaventure/cnp3/book/lan/ethernet.rst

 When all switches boot, their `MAC address table` is empty.
 Assume that host `A` sends a frame towards host `C`.
 Upon reception of this frame, switch1 updates its `MAC address table` to remember that address `A` is reachable via its West port.
 As there is no entry for address `C` in switch1's `MAC address table`, the frame is forwarded to switch2 and switch3.
 When switch2 receives the frame, its updates its `MAC address table` for address `A` and forwards the frame to host `C` and also to switch3. switch3 has thus received two copies of the same frame.
 The frame received from switch1 will be forwarded to switch2 while the frame received from switch2 will be forwarded to switch1...
 The single frame sent by host `A` will be continuously duplicated by the switches until their `MAC address table` contains an entry for address `C`.
 Quickly, all the available link bandwidth will be used to forward all the copies of this frame.
 As Ethernet does not contain any `TTL` or `HopLimit`, this loop will never stop.

 The `MAC address learning` algorithm allows switches to be plug-and-play.
 Unfortunately, the loops that arise when the network topology is not a tree are a severe problem.
 Forcing the switches to be only used in tree-shaped networks as hubs would be a severe limitation.
 To solve this problem, the inventors of Ethernet switches have developed the `Spanning Tree Protocol`.
 This protocol allows switches to automatically disable ports on Ethernet switches to ensure that the network does not contain any cycle that could cause frames to loop forever.

+.. rubric:: Footnotes

+.. [#fbridges] The first Ethernet relays that operated in the datalink layers were called `bridges`.
+In practice, the main difference between switches and bridges is that bridges were usually implemented in software while switches are hardware-based devices.
+Throughout this text, we always use `switch` when referring to a relay in the datalink layer, but you might still see the word `bridge`.

 The Spanning Tree Protocol (802.1d)